Trayce Thompson Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in MLB.
+- The Cubs pitching staff ranks fourth in the league with a collective 9.8 strikeouts per nine innings.

-- The Cubs have the seventh-ranked team ERA across all league pitching staffs (3.75).
+- The Cubs' 3.02 team ERA ranks third across all league pitching staffs.

-- Cubs pitchers combine to surrender 11 home runs (0.9 per game), the fourth-fewest in baseball.
+- Cubs pitchers combine to allow the second-fewest home runs in baseball (12 total, 0.7 per game).

 © 2023 Data Skrive.
 All rights reserved.